Introduction to Reviews | Yext Hitchhikers Platform

-Search - Google released the 3 key factors that they take into account for how they determine local rank: Distance, Relevance, and Prominence.
+Search - Google released the that they take into account for how they determine local rank: Distance, Relevance, and Prominence.
 Prominence factors in the quality (star rating), quantity (number of reviews), and recency (date) of reviews.
 Changes like these have made reviews an important factor in local rank.
 As a consumer, wouldn’t you prefer seeing highly ranked businesses in search?

 Consumer Trust - Reviews reflect how your business is performing, and they tell potential customers what they can expect.
 Consumers are more likely to trust a business with a high volume of recent positive reviews, leading to increased store visits and conversions on your own website.
 Do you trust a 4 star business more than a 2 star business?